 - Always Chaotic Evil: All witches try to kill people.
 They do have bizarre motivations at times, but that doesn't really affect their actions either way, just their internal thoughts... if they even have any.
 It's implied they do.

 - And I Must Scream: Implied in the TV series.
 Oktavia has that red silhouette strikingly similar to Sayaka's form overlapping on her visage, which literally crying its eyes out as a cue for Oktavia's berserk phase.

 - And Then The Magical Girls Were Witches: The fate of every magical girl not killed in battle is to be consumed by despair and turn into a witch.
 The blackening of the soul gems show how much time there's left before this happens.
 The only way to stop this is to spend the rest of your life battling witches to have a steady supply of grief seeds to siphon off despair into, or be killed by external sources like Cleopatra, Anne Frank and Jeanne d'Arc were.

-- Art Shift: As per their Lovecraftian vibes, both the witches and their barriers are usually animated in a style that is completely different from the main style of the anime, to every witch her own style.
+- Art Shift: As per their Lovecraftian vibes, most of the witches and their barriers are usually animated in a style that is completely different from the main style of the anime, to every witch her own style.